retry51776/notes/others/principal.md

 > Inspired by Ray Dalio book

 # Strong Beveled

-- Value > Ability > Skill
+## Life is a video game
-> Mathematics law(Principal) build on top of axioms(Value);
+> You (player) have to make decision what you want to collect(or not collect), where you explore, which equipments to carry(RIGHT equipments > more equipments), which relationships to establish;

-> Mathematics develop(Ability) other theory(Principal) by law/theory + other assumption + creativity think;
+>

-> Formula(Skill) is condensed version of Mathematics law/theory(Principal);
+> During the game, your character may collect equipments `Money, Value, Ability, Skill`;

-- Life is video game;
+>
-> money just a score, value, ability, skill is game equipment;
+>> IMO: Too many `equipments` will be counter productive, just like too many junks in hoarder house.
+Right principle is determent by your PROBLEM SET (game).
 >
-> You have to make decision what you want to collect`or not collect`, where you explore, which equipments to carry`right equipments > more equipments`, which relationships to establish;
+>> IMO: Money amplify person true nature `Money is like mushroom in super mario, turn you bigger`.
 >
-> Some problems you can by pass though money`money just a equipment`.
+>> IMO: Hardest problem to overcome is player control bug `mental disability`.
-> Some problems because player control `hardest to fix`.
+>
-> Some problems because player don't know game rule/pattern`education & recognize pattern`.
+>> IMO: Lack of education & recognize pattern `Player don't know game rule/pattern`.
 >
 > Happiness comes from player, not character in game; Many player don't understand player himself, or confused between player and character.
 >